 The plans started to become a reality when in mid-2017 the congregation moved out and the builders moved in!
 This picture shows what St. Andrews was like once everyone had moved out and the building was ready for the workmen.
 This image focuses towards the 3 south bays – each of which was due to be turned into a new purpose-built space.
 This was to be the largest and most noticeable part of the project to date.

 By December 2017 the three south bays had been completed, providing glazed screens to a new kitchen, meeting room and enlarged vestry/office.
 The dais had also been enlarged, a new disabled toilet had been created at the rear of the church (no photo inside this for the obvious reason!) and many of the internal monuments had been moved to create these workable spaces.
 The font had also been adjusted to remove the step beneath it and preparation work had begun to turn the space under the bell tower into a meeting room.
 The photo gallery below shows some of these spaces in active use in the month following the completion of this phase.

 In 2019 we completed a major refurbishment of the driveway to the church to make it a safe ramped access to the church.
 There are also many ongoing changes.
-The space underneath the bell tower will hopefully be transformed into a meeting space and we are working to the improve the audio and visual facilities in the church as time and funds allow; upgrading the sound system and adding in some new technology to enhance our services and events.
+The space underneath the bell tower has now been transformed into a meeting space and we have had a revamp of our audio and visual technologies, improving it to enhance our services and events.